msveshnikov/make-your-vote/README.md

 # TODO

+- add images to topics for optionA, optionB and generate them by unsplash API (use option text as search query)
 - Mobile responsiveness optimization
 - make navigation on mobile more intuitive
 - make super cool design, add info, prepare for launch!!!